openshift/console/frontend/packages/console-dynamic-plugin-sdk/README.md

 list of dynamic plugins the Console loads at runtime.
 For local development, this should only include plugin(s) listed via `-plugins` Bridge argument.

-Console development builds also allow you to interact with the `PluginStore` object that manages all plugins and their extensions directly in your web browser via `window.pluginStore`.
+Console development builds allow you to interact with the `PluginStore` object that manages all plugins and their extensions directly in your web browser with `window.pluginStore`.

 ### Using local Console plugin SDK code